 Newcastle made it 3 wins in 3 matches.
 Following one sided wins in the team’s first two games, completion got tougher when the girls came up against a gallant Killian side, who made played without any substitutes.
 The Town girls started brightly with some good attempts on goal.
 During the last ten minutes of the first half the Newcastle West girls held well in defence under some pressure, as the Kildimo girls took the upper hand.
 Our girls took control again in the second half, again with some good chances, and finally the hard work paid off when Katelynn Liston scored the only goal of the match, following some good passing from the midfield players.
 Kildimo did try the secure a draw, business the Town girls held on for a well deserved win.
-NCW Town panel; Olivia Noonan capt, Éabha Collins, Sarah Curtin, Bella Quaid, Emma O’Connell, Aoibheann Ahern, Katelynn Liston, Ashling Enright, Nicola Mazurkiewicz, Ali Rohan, Ava Balfe, Sophie Bourke, Anna Doody, Agata Markowska, Kristina Bokman, Grace Kelly, Ronya Sparling & Aideen Reidy.
+NCW Town panel; Olivia Noonan capt, Éabha Collins, Sarah Curtin, Bella Quaid, Emma O’Connell, Aoibheann Ahern, Katelynn Liston, Ashling Enright, Nicola Mazurkiewicz, Ali Rohan, Ava Balfe, Sophie Bourke, Anna Doody, Agata Markowska, Kristina Bokman, Grace Kelly, Ronya Sparling & Aideen Reidy at 2000 pound loan.

 Girls U-16 division 1, Ballingarry 2 NCW Town 1 (scorer for Town, Emma O’Donovan).